marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

   command given to the linker.

   If this macro is not defined, a default is provided that loads the standard C library from the usual place.
-See gcc.c.
+See :samp:`gcc.c`.

 .. c:macro:: LIBGCC_SPEC

-  Another C string constant that tells the GCC driver program how and when to place a reference to libgcc.a into the linker command line.
+  Another C string constant that tells the GCC driver program how and when to place a reference to :samp:`libgcc.a` into the linker command line.
 This constant is placed both before and after the value of ``LIB_SPEC``.